-A clinical rotation is offered to PhD students following their first year of study.
+A clinical rotation is offered to PhD students during their first year of study.
 Students are exposed to technical equipment with medical applications, and to patient care and procedures used in medical centers, thus providing relevance and context for their classroom studies and research.

-Office and laboratory space are located throughout the Medical Center and include the Image

-Analysis Lab, the Movement Biomechanics Lab, the Tissue Mechanics Lab, the Center for Injury Biomechanics, the Wake Forest Institute for Regenerative Medicine, Radiation Oncology, Plastic and Reconstructive Surgery, and others.
-Facilities also include a chemistry lab and a machine shop with associated instrumentation and tools.
-Academic space is provided in the Magnetic Resonance Imaging Building.
+Office and laboratory space are located throughout the Medical Center and include the Image Analysis Lab, the Movement Biomechanics Lab, the Tissue Mechanics Lab, the Center for Injury Biomechanics, the Wake Forest Institute for Regenerative Medicine, Radiation Oncology, Plastic and Reconstructive Surgery, and others campus locations.
+Facilities also include a chemistry lab and a machine shop with associated instrumentation and tools, including the Wake Health Additive Manufacturing core lab.
+Academic space is provided in the Wake Forest Biotech Place Building.
 Computer and network facilities are state of the art, and several projects utilize the cluster computer facility, the DEAC Cluster.
 Associated labs in clinical and basic science departments also provide equipment for student research.